ArduPilot/ardupilot_wiki/common/source/docs/common-choosing-a-ground-station.rst

 For iOS devices, you will need:

--  iOS Based device such as an iPad or iPhone.
+-  iOS Based devices such as an iPad or iPhone.
 If running iPad, the cellular version is recommended for better GPS support.
 -  Wifi or Bluetooth LE link to the Drone
--  Bridge Connection to a:ref:`SiK Telemetry Radio System <common-sik-telemetry-radio>` via Wifi or Bluetooth LE
+-  Bridge Connection to a :ref:`SiK Telemetry Radio System <common-sik-telemetry-radio>` via Wifi or Bluetooth LE

   See iOS App Vendors for more details.